cloudspannerecosystem/omegatrade/README.md

 #### Creating Google OAuth credentials

-The following steps will guide you to create Oauth Credentials for the registered application.
+The following steps will guide you to create OAuth Credentials for the registered application.

 1. Go to the [Google API Console Credentials](https://console.developers.google.com/apis/credentials).
 Click on Create Credentials and choose OAuth client ID.